 All students are expected to attend school for the entire school day and maintain a full class schedule.
 Exceptions may be made occasionally by the campus principal for students in grades 9-12 who meet specific criteria and receive parental consent to enroll in less than a full-day schedule.

-[See Schedule Changes on page 90 for information related to student requests to revise their course schedule.]
+[See Schedule Changes (Middle/Junior High and High School Grade Levels)) for information related to student requests to revise their course schedule.]

 College and University Admissions and Financial Aid (All Grade Levels)